CharaChorder/CAD/README.md

 2. **Open the files**: Use your preferred CAD software (e.g., Autodesk Inventor, SolidWorks, Fusion 360, OnShape) to open the models.
 3. **Modify or Assemble**: You can modify the models or use them as-is in your projects.

+Be sure to reference the README in each folder for more information about the files or their intended uses.

 ## 👩‍💻 Contribution Guidelines

 We welcome contributions from the community!
 If you'd like to contribute, please follow these steps: